content-services/caliri/release/docs/OwnerAPI.md

 	product := "product_example" // string | The product id (optional)
 	subscription := "subscription_example" // string | The subscription id (optional)
-	listall := true // bool | Includes pools which are not applicable based on some of the consumer's current system facts (i.e. system architecture, sockets, cores, ram, storage_band, instance_multiplier), but will still filter pools based on other factors, such as pools restricted to a consumer of specific types, usernames, or uuids; pools restricted to guests of specific hosts; non-multi-entitlement pools that the consumer has already attached; unmapped guest pools for which the consumer is ineligible; and expired pools.  (optional) (default to false) activeon := time.Now() // time.Time | Active on date (optional) matches := []string{"Inner_example"} // []string | Find pools matching the given pattern in a variety of fields * and ? wildcards are supported; may be specified multiple times  (optional) attribute := []string{"Inner_example"} // []string | The attributes to return based on the specified types (optional) addFuture := true // bool | When set to true, it will add future dated pools to the result, based on the activeon date  (optional) (default to false) onlyFuture := true // bool | When set to true, it will return only future dated pools to the result, based on the activeon date  (optional) (default to false) after := time.Now() // time.Time | Will only return pools with a start date after the supplied date.
+	listall := true // bool | Includes pools which are not applicable based on some of the consumer's current system facts (i.e. system architecture, sockets, cores, ram, storage_band, instance_multiplier), but will still filter pools based on other factors, such as pools restricted to a consumer of specific types, usernames, or uuids; pools restricted to guests of specific hosts; non-multi-entitlement pools that the consumer has already attached; unmapped guest pools for which the consumer is ineligible; and expired pools.  (optional) (default to false) activeon := "activeon_example" // string | Active on date (optional) matches := []string{"Inner_example"} // []string | Find pools matching the given pattern in a variety of fields * and ? wildcards are supported; may be specified multiple times  (optional) attribute := []string{"Inner_example"} // []string | The attributes to return based on the specified types (optional) addFuture := true // bool | When set to true, it will add future dated pools to the result, based on the activeon date  (optional) (default to false) onlyFuture := true // bool | When set to true, it will return only future dated pools to the result, based on the activeon date  (optional) (default to false) after := "after_example" // string | Will only return pools with a start date after the supplied date.
 Overrides the activeOn date  (optional) poolid := []string{"Inner_example"} // []string | One or more pool IDs to use to filter the output; only pools with IDs matching those provided will be returned; may be specified multiple times  (optional) page := int32(2) // int32 | Page index to return (optional) perPage := int32(10) // int32 | Number of items to return per page (optional)